cosmos/sdk-tutorials/b9lab-content/3-main-concepts/02-architecture.md

 <ExpansionPanel title="What is the Tendermint Core?">

 The Tendermint Core is a blockchain application platform.
 Tendermint Core supports state machines in any language.
-The language-agnostic Tendermint Core helps developers securley and consistently replicate deterministic, finite state machines.
+The language-agnostic Tendermint Core helps developers securely and consistently replicate deterministic, finite state machines.

 Tendermint BFT is maintained even when 1/3 of all machines fail by providing two components: